sensu/sensu-docs/content/sensu-go/5.15/api/authproviders.md

   - [`authproviders/:name` (PUT)](#authprovidersname-put)
   - [`authproviders/:name` (DELETE)](#authprovidersname-delete)

 **COMMERCIAL FEATURE**: Access authentication providers in the packaged Sensu Go distribution.
+For more information, see the [getting started guide][2].

 ## The `/authproviders` API endpoints {#the-authproviders-api-endpoints}